adhocore/please/readme.md

 Assumes you like semantic versioning of the format `<major>.<minor>.<patch>`!

+Actually you can release any thing not just php.
+Please itself is [released](https://github.com/adhocore/please/releases/tag/0.0.1) by please.

 #### Working

 - Determine remote git repo based on local git config